top of page

 Madrona Folk School offers high quality supplemental educational classes for homeschoolers during the academic year and summer camps for all local youth during the summers in Grants Pass, Oregon and surrounding areas.
 Madrona Folk School offers classes in academics, fine arts, crafts, performing arts and land-based living skills.

-Madrona Folk School offers education that centers connection and relationships and encourages a learner’s intrinsic motivation to learn new things, to participate in interesting, new experiences and to excel in whatever activities they engage in.
+Madrona Folk School offers education that centers connection and relationships and encourages a learner’s intrinsic motivation to learn new things, to participate in interesting, new experiences and to excel in whatever activities he or she engages in.
 We do not use rewards or punishment to motivate cooperation and learning experiences.
-This means we will not take away free time as a punishment and we will not give out candy or other rewards.
-We believe that positive relationships, group belonging, words of appreciation, having fun and gaining new skills are the inherent rewards of learning.
 We seek to inspire and cultivate the learner’s inner motivation to learn and gain mastery in the given subject.

 Behavior Agreement